MahnazTD/mahnaztd.github.io/index.md

 <!-- ===== ENGLISH FIRST ===== -->
 <div class="ltr-block">
-The world breathes through its languages, sounds, and colors.
-Each language carries its own small universe,
+The world breathes through its languages, sounds, and colors, and each language carries its own small universe.
-and this space is a place for ideas and learning;
+This space is a place for ideas and learning;

-a place to create, explore, and look at languages with curiosity.
+A place to create, explore, and look at languages with curiosity.

 <br>
 Welcome; I hope this small path brings you a fresh perspective.